 To install all the addons we list below, simply navigate to “Find More”, and copy-paste the addon name.

-Installing the addons manually is not rocket science, you just drop the downloaded folders in the AddOns folder which we mentioned above.
+Installing the addons manually is not rocket science, you just drop the downloaded folders inside the AddOns folder which we mentioned above.
 Minion just makes it easier to keep track of everything.

 I. Essential Map AddOns

 Enhancing your map experience, is one of the core reasons you will be using addons in ESO.

 Again, exploration and immersion is amazing, but you can’t hope to find everything without any map markers in a single lifetime.

 First things first you will need a mini-map.
 I can’t stress this enough, chances are you are already aching for one, so go ahead and make your life easier!

 You will find various styling / sizing options in Votan’s Minimap, so don’t worry about how it’s going to fit in your interface.